 If the PAC agrees and approves the BER, the Gas Transporters will commence work to develop and implement the chosen Design Option.

-If the PAC agrees and approves the BER, but there are required changes to the Agency Charging Statement then:

-- the revised Agency Charging Statement will be submitted to Ofgem pursuant to the provisions of Standard Special Condition A15 of the Transporter’s Licence.
+If the PAC agrees and approves the BER, but there are required changes to the Agency Charging Statement then the revised Agency Charging Statement will be submitted to Ofgem pursuant to the provisions of Standard Special Condition A15 of the Transporter’s Licence.

-Once (if required) Agency Charging Statement has been modified pursuant to the provisions of Standard Special Condition A15 of the Transporter’s Licence, the Gas Transporters will proceed to implement the chosen Design Option and the changes to the Service Schedules as set out in the BER shall be made.
+Once (if required) the Agency Charging Statement has been modified pursuant to the provisions of Standard Special Condition A15 of the Transporter’s Licence, the Gas Transporters will proceed to implement the chosen Design Option and the changes to the Service Schedules as set out in the BER shall be made.

 The Gas Transporters will provide ongoing progress reports to the PAC as the development and implementation of the chosen Design Option progresses.
 This will include performance against planned timescales and budgets.